History of Bristol's buses

 In 1927 the company had services reaching as far as Chepstow (this was long before the Severn Bridge, of course), Burford, Hungerford, Devizes and Frome.

-In 1928 the company got financial control of Greyhound Motors Ltd, which had been a competitor in Bristol itself since 1921 and which also operated a Bristol to London express service and coach routes to Bournemouth and Paignton.
+In 1928 the company gained financial control of Greyhound Motors Ltd, which had been a competitor in Bristol itself since 1921 and which also operated a Bristol to London express service and coach routes to Bournemouth and Paignton.
 It absorbed Greyhound completely in 1936, although the name was revived later for BT&CC’s coach operations.

-In Cheltenham, the trams had become seen as a contributor to the increasing traffic congestion in the town.
+In Cheltenham, the trams had come to be seen as a contributor to the increasing traffic congestion in the town.
 In 1928, the Light Railway Company proposed their replacement with trolleybuses but this was widely opposed on aesthetic grounds (it would have involved extending the wiring into new areas), and the visit of a civic party to see Wolverhampton's system was not a success.
 As a result, the company and Cheltenham Corporation agreed in 1929 that buses would replace the trams.
-A new company, named Cheltenham District Traction had been set up by the Light Railway Company in readiness to run the proposed trolleybuses, and when this did not happen, the new company became the bus operator instead.
+A new company, named Cheltenham District Traction, had been set up by the Light Railway Company in readiness to run the proposed trolleybuses, and when this did not happen, the new company became the bus operator instead.
 Later in 1929 the first tram-replacement buses arrived in the town, and the last tram ran in late 1930.